Sarvesh-1712/e1-tennis-tournament-challenge/README.md

 The tennis calculator is a command line application that takes a structured file containing match, player and points information as inputs and produces useful statistics based on those scores.

-This calculator will used a simplified version of scoring where whoever gets to 6 games first wins the set
+This calculator will used a simplified version of scoring where whoever gets to 6 games first wins the set and whoever wins 2 sets first, wins the game.

 ## Overview

 The Tennis Calculator takes inputs in the form of a list of points of a tennis match.
 Given this list of points, it will calculate the "games", "sets" and "matches" results.
 From there it can be queried about various statistics around the input matches it received.

 ## Technology stack